vedrury/RepData_PeerAssessment1/PA1_template.md

 ```
 The mean with imputed data, **1.0766189\times 10^{4}**, is unchanged from the  mean without imputed data.
 This makes sense as the imputed data itself is the mean steps by time interval and wouldn't affect the overall average.

-Dataframe of daily mean steps with imputed data:

 ```r
 totaldailymedian2<-median(dailytotal2$totalsteps)